GuiMarques02/GuiMarques02/README.md

 ## 👨‍💻 About Me

 - 🎓 Junior Data Engineer
-- 📊 Passionate about data, databases, cloud technologies, and backend development
+- 📊 Passionate about data, databases & cloud technologies
-- ☁️ Learning and working with Azure, Google Cloud, SQL, and Python
+- ☁️ Learning and working with Databricks, Azure, SQL and Python
 - 🧠 Always improving my skills in data engineering, analytics, and software development

 ---